-Executive Summary 2 Part I: Tenure and Promotion Policies and Procedures 4 Introduction 4 Probationary Process and Review 5 Tenure and Promotion Best Practices Related to Teaching 5 Tenure and Promotion Best Practices Related to Scholarship and Research 6 Links 6 Part II Criteria for Evaluating Tenure and Promotion Applications 7 Teaching 7 Scholarship/Research 7 Service 9 Granting of Tenure & Promotion from Assistant Professor to Associate Professor 9 Promotion from Associate Professor to Professor 10 Addendum I - Policies and Criteria Related to Lecturer Position 12 Addendum II - Department-Specific Guidelines and Clarifications 12 Department of Biology 12 Department of Chemistry and Biochemistry 12 Department of Civil, Architectural and Environmental Engineering 12 Department of Electrical and Computer Engineering 12 Department of Mathematics and Computer Science 12 Department of Mechanical Engineering 12
+Executive Summary 2 Part I: Tenure and Promotion Policies and Procedures 4 Introduction 4 Probationary Process and Review 5 Tenure and Promotion Best Practices Related to Teaching 5 Tenure and Promotion Best Practices Related to Scholarship and Research 6 Links 6 Part II Criteria for Evaluating Tenure and Promotion Applications 7 Teaching 7 Scholarship/Research 8 Service 10 Granting of Tenure & Promotion from Assistant Professor to Associate Professor 11 Promotion from Associate Professor to Professor 12 Addendum I - Policies and Criteria Related to Lecturer Position 14 Addendum II - Department-Specific Guidelines and Clarifications 14 Department of Biology 14 Department of Chemistry and Biochemistry 14 Department of Civil, Architectural and Environmental Engineering 14 Department of Electrical and Computer Engineering 14 Department of Mathematics and Computer Science 14 Department of Mechanical Engineering 14

-Part I: Tenure and Promotion Policies and Procedures Introduction
+Part I - Tenure and Promotion Policies and Procedures

+Introduction

-This document serves as the guide to the tenure and promotion process within the College of Engineering and Science (E&S) at University of Detroit Mercy (UDM).
-It is intended to augment the university requirements set forth in the contract between UDM and the University of Detroit Mercy Professors' Union (UDMPU) and by the Office of Academic Affairs.
+This document serves as the guide to the tenure and promotion process within the College of Engineering and Science (E&S) at Detroit Mercy.
+It is intended to augment the university requirements set forth in the contract between Detroit Mercy and the University of Detroit Mercy Professors' Union (UDMPU) and by the Office of Academic Affairs.
 This document is also intended to provide a framework by which departments and programs within E&S can provide additional discipline--specific requirements.
-Faculty members working towards tenure and/or promotion shall follow the general requirements specified by UDM, the E&S requirements defined in this document, and any department---specific requirements.
-Faculty members and administrators reviewing a faculty member's progress towards tenure and promotion shall evaluate that faculty member using the UDM requirements, the E&S requirements defined in this document, and any department---specific requirements.
+Faculty members working towards tenure and/or promotion shall follow the general requirement-specific requirements.
+Faculty members.
+Faculty members and administrators reviewing a faculty member's progress towards tenure and promotion shall evaluate that faculty member using the Detroit Mercy requirements, the E&S requirements defined in this document--specific requirements, the E&S requirements defined in this document.